RosettaProjects/programming-language-table/markdown_lang_view/python.md

 ### 2.0 Entering the REPL

-> Enter the read-eval-print-looop (i.e. interactive mode) from the command-line.
+> Enter the read-eval-print-loop (i.e. interactive mode) from the command-line.

 ```py